yakanet/vaderlang/README.md

-# vaderlang
+# Vaderlang

+Vader is an experimental language, allowing me to learn compiler development.

+This language compile into WASM bytecode.

 Objective: Create a simple language to be able to implement [AOC](https://adventofcode.com/) exercises

-This language compile into WASM bytecode.

 This bytecode should be able to run using any WASI compliant runtime ([wasmtime](https://wasmtime.dev/) for instance)